KAIST-VML/KOCCA-UVTextureTransfer/README.md

 ```
 Do the same for the target mesh.

 The names 'source' and 'target' are arbitrary.
-Just match the following directory structure.
+Just match the following directory structure:

 ```
 .